isc-projects/kea/doc/sphinx/arm/hooks.rst

 The flexible option library supports both DHCPv4 and DHCPv6.

-Since Kea 1.9.0, the add and supersede actions take an optional cvs-format boolean parameter.
+Since Kea 1.9.0, the add and supersede actions take an optional csv-format boolean parameter.
 If not specified or configured to false, the option data is set using the raw value of the evaluated expression.
 When it is configured to true, this value is parsed using the option definition from the option data